Boussau/boussau.github.io/tutorials/M2_Tutorials/TP7_RelaxedClock/index.md

 {% aside Setting up a node age calibration %}
-To date a phylogeny it is useful to be able to associate a date in time to one or several nodes (i.e., clades) of the phylogeny.
+To date a phylogeny it is useful to be able to associate a date in time to one or several nodes (*i.e.*, clades) of the phylogeny.
 This is called calibrating a node age.
 Typically, node age calibrations can be obtained from the fossil record.
 In this primate phylogeny, several fossils could be used to calibrate the age of several nodes.
 Here we will calibrate a single node in the phylogeny, but in practice it is often better to calibrate several nodes using several fossil ages.

 We will calibrate the node ancestral to all Anthropoidea.
 To do this, we first need to define the corresponding clade:
 ```